encodingx/binary/README.md

 It is highly unlikely that a developer would ever need to implement these protocols, but they make appropriate illustrations of binary message formats.
+In Go, the package [`net`](https://pkg.go.dev/net) supplies types and methods that abstract away these low-level details.

 #### RFC 791 Internet Protocol
 ##### Section [3.1](https://datatracker.ietf.org/doc/html/rfc791#section-3.1) Internet Header Format